mammykins/Goldilocks-decision-tool/README.md

 We think the predictive model could be very useful to a wide diversity of researchers in insect molecular biology, developmental biology, disease biology and genetics.

 The app uses three files: goldilocks.R, server.R and ui.R that should be placed into the same folder.
+Use R studio, load the shiny package and run the app.

 Alternatively users can launch the app by loading shiny in R and then running:

-library(shiny)
+>library(shiny)
-runGitHub( "Goldilocks-decision-tool", "mammykins")
+>runGitHub( "Goldilocks-decision-tool", "mammykins")

 The app has also been posted on the RStudio shiny servers for your convenience if you are new to R.   https://mammykins.shinyapps.io/App-gold